Property Purchase by a Foreigner

 The process of buying property in Uganda by a Foreigner plus all the related costs.

 The Ugandan Constitution of 1995 allows freehold and Mailo land ownership rights exclusively to the citizens of Uganda.
 Foreigners in Uganda can only own land or real estate under a Leasehold Land tenure system.
 This lease usually runs from 49 to 99 years and with an automatic renewable clause as may be agreed.
 Foreigners may get a lease from either Ugandan citizens or from Government of Uganda.

 In the process of acquiring land for sale in Uganda, a real estate lawyer is necessary in the property transactions.
 When one makes an offer on the property and it is accepted by the landlord (seller), the due diligence process follows.
 The legal representative or a lawyer carries on a title search to examine the authenticity of the property.
 Once he is satisfied with the status of the property, he recommends the transaction to move on.
 He will then get the transfer forms from the Land Registry Office.

 In the same case, a licensed professional surveyor goes to the property to establish and confirm its proper boundaries.
 Based on the land size, the location, the vegetation cover and the topography, the survey work can between 1 to 10 days or more.
 When this is accomplished, the property transfer forms are submitted Land Office to obtain approval to transfer.
 In some cases, the government valuer inspects the property to determine and ascertain the proper taxation based on its value.
 An assessment form is taken to the buyer, who then presents it to a commercial bank for an imbursement of stamp duty.

 When all the fees have been cleared, the lawyer drafts the property sales agreement.
 There is no fixed agreement in this process.
-The agreement provisions differ basing on how the two parties agree.
+The sales agreement provisions differ basing on how the two parties agree.
 The property may be paid for fully in cash or in installments as may be unanimously agreed.